Updated August 16, 2023

 While Menorca isn’t famed for its nightlife like some of the other Balearics, there’s still plenty of choice for a party.
 Capital Mahón, the cultural and social hub of the island, has the most going on, with a lively harbour and old town to explore.

 You’ll find restaurants serving Menorcan specialties, bars with live music, and even the odd late-night club.
-Alternatively, Ciutadella, on the other side of the island, is known for its busy harbour, where you’ll find most of the island’s clubs.
+Alternatively, Ciutadella, on the other side of the island, is known for a busy harbour where you’ll find most of the island’s clubs.
 If nightlife is your thing, you might want to spend a few nights in in both Mahón and Ciutadella.

 The real highlight, however, is the food.
 Head down to the harbour in the early morning and watch the town’s fishermen returning from sea, the day’s catch fresh off the boat.
 Be sure to try the local specialty, caldereta de langosta, a delicious lobster stew.